Air India sole survivor says plane crash ‘took all my happiness’

 Some 169 Indian passengers and 52 British nationals died.

-It was one of the deadliest plane crashes on record in terms of the number of British fatalities.
+In terms of British fatalities, it was one of the deadliest plane crashes on record.

 Mr Ramesh’s advisers, Sanjiv Patel and Radd Seiger, have now criticised the care he has received since the crash, saying he has been treated like a “name on a spreadsheet”.